Leopoldo Lopez, left, with presidential candidate Henrique Capriles Radonski. (Jorge Silva / Courtesy Reuters)

 To be sure, Chávez will not give up easily.
 He has framed the election as a confrontation that leaves no room for political negotiation.
 Although the president enjoys robust popular support, he faces three obstacles besides Capriles Radonski: dysfunction in the economy, a weak administration that is unable to cope with high crime rates, and his alleged battle with cancer.

 For now, high oil prices serve as an ongoing life raft for Chávez, and a massive expansion of public expenditures has spurred growth in domestic consumption.
 Meanwhile, Caracas has doubled down on its control of the economy, tightening regulations, exacting price controls, and expropriating businesses.
 Previously, Chávez used such controls as finely tuned instruments for preempting the politically charged private sector.
-But now he has taken
+But now he has taken direct control of major national and foreign businesses to advance his agenda.

 - Full website and iPad access